If you aren't nervous about labour and delivery, you're either in denial

 Bring a few things for yourself

 Giving birth is a long, hard job.
 At some point during the hours of labour, you and your partner will discover something -- perhaps a breathing pattern, a spot on the ceiling, a stuffed animal from home -- that she can focus on during the contractions.
-Your job is to help your partner find this distraction, and then bring her back to it whenever she starts to think she won't make it.
+Your job is to help your partner find this distraction, and then bring her back to it whenever she starts to think she won't make it."I ended up rubbing my wife's foot all the way through labour," says Chris Gathard.
+"She told me to squeeze her foot until it hurt, so she could focus on that pain instead."
+Other techniques focus on teaching women how to work with the pain by using relaxation techniques.

 Be a one-person support team